-FIH Hockey 5s: India’s squads, schedule, event format and more
+FIH Hockey 5s: Ahead of inaugural edition, a look at India’s squads, schedule, event format & more

 Indian squads

 The men’s team includes Olympic bronze medallists Dilpreet Singh and Sumit, while Mumtaz Khan, who top scored for India at the Women’s Junior World Cup, lines up for the women’s team.
+India’s U-18 men’s squad won silver in the Hockey5s competition at the Youth Olympic Games Buenos Aires 2018 with Malaysian men winning gold.
+India’s U-18 women’s squad won silver at Buenos Aires 2018, with Argentina women winning gold.

 Men’s team: